 Our Curriculum: The Cycle of Life

-Throughout the school we place a great emphasis on developing a love of reading in all areas of learning.
-We use a range of reading schemes and resources including Letters and Sounds to support our teaching of phonics and encourage a range of reading materials at home and at school.
+Throughout the school we place a great emphasis on developing a love of reading in all areas of learning using high quality texts to motivate and inspire the children.
+We use a range of reading schemes and resources including Little Wandle Letters & Sounds Revised and Accelerated Reader to support our teaching of phonics and encourage a range of reading materials at home and at school.

 We follow the early years foundation stage statutory framework (EYFS) and the Key Stage 1 and Key Stage 2 National Curriculum 2014 for England.